schuchert/wikispaces/pages/Mockito.LoginServiceExample.md

 {% endhighlight %}

 ### Test Description
-This test takes advantage of the fact that more specific// **when**// clauses take precedence over more general ones.
+This test takes advantage of the fact that more specific**when** clauses take precedence over more general ones.
 This test configures the account repository test-double to return null for the account "schuchert".
 It then attempts the login, which should throw an exception.

 ### Things Created for Compilation
 To get this test to compile, you'll need to add a new exception class: